radiantlogic-v8/documentation-new/documentation/upgrade-guides/features-list.md

     ![config example](Media/img-7.png)

-    Review if you have applied ACI settings to any IP addresses.
+    Review if you have enabled Allow IP option for any IP addresses.

 4. **Mutual Authentication (Security Settings)**